Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 NBA

-Starting in the 2023-24 season, the NBA will more strictly penalize in-game flopping in basketball games.
+The NBA started to more strictly penalize in-game flopping in basketball games starting in the 2023-24 season.
 If a player flops, they get a non-unsportsmanlike technical foul, and the other team gets one free throw.
-But, players won’t be ejected for flopping.
+But, players aren’t ejected for flopping.

 To keep the game moving, the refs won’t blow the whistle to make a flopping call.
 Instead, the penalty is applied at the next opportunity.
 Referees can call both a foul and a flopping violation on the same play.